kubeshop/testkube/docs/executor-cypress.md

 ## **Creating the Testkube Test Script**

 Create the Testkube test script from this example.
 The parameters passed are **repository**, **branch** and **the path where the project exists**.
 In the case of a mono repository, the parameters are **name** and **type**.
-We will use default Cypress executor (Testkube Cypress image).
+We will use the default Cypress executor (Testkube Cypress image).

 ```sh
 kubectl testkube create test --git-uri https://github.com/kubeshop/testkube-executor-cypress.git --git-branch main --git-path examples --name kubeshop-cypress --type cypress/project